 The award recognises our ongoing commitment to inspiring and educating students in future-oriented topics such as digital business processes, data analytics and process automation.
 At the Faculty of Economics and Law, more than 1,300 students per year are now familiarised with the Celonis platform in nine modules at bachelor’s and master’s level.

-Through interdisciplinary teaching concepts, international research collaborations and innovative practical projects with industry partners, we are actively shaping the future of digital process management – and opening up excellent career prospects for our students in a rapidly growing professional field.
+Through interdisciplinary teaching concepts, international research collaborations and innovative practical projects with industry partners, we are actively shaping the future of digital process management – and opening up excellent career opportunities for our students in a rapidly growing professional field.

 More information about the award and the Celonis Academic Alliance: